 What if that story would draw your kids closer to God as well, by opening up conversations about faith in your home?

 Would you read it?

-These original stories, written by yours truly, will move both you and your kids as you read, study, and learn together.
+These original stories will move both you and your kids as you read, study, and learn together.
 They are each read-able in a single session, giving you a quick win with your kids!
 And if you would like more resources to help you relate the story to God’s Word, there is a study guide at the end of each story.